cardboardci/ci-latex/README.md

 docker run -v /media:/media jrbeverly/latex:full latexmk -pdf manual.tex
 ```

 You must include the tag for the latex scheme when calling either `docker run` or using in a build job.
-This specifies which version of latex you are using.
+This specifies which scheme of latex you are using.

 ### Gitlab